jeremybar32093/VBA-Challenge/README.md

 Created 03/21/2021

-This repo contains Excel workbooks containing VBA code that performs the following (given columns A-G in the provided screenshots as source data):
+This repo contains Excel VBA code that performs the following (given columns A-G in the provided screenshots as source data):

 Loops through all the stocks for one year and output the following information:
   * The ticker symbol.